-Reference is made to that certain Promissory Note, dated July 13, 2017 (the "Note"), issued by BioRestorative Therapies, Inc. (the "Company") to John M. Desmarais (the "Lender") in the principal amount of \$175,000 (the "Principal Amount").
-The Note provides that the Principal Amount, together with accrued interest thereon, is payable on December 1, 2017 (the "Maturity Date").
+Reference is made to that certain Promissory Note, dated July 13, 2017, as amended (the "Note"), issued by BioRestorative Therapies, Inc. (the "Company") to John M. Desmarais (the "Lender") in the principal amount of \$175,000 (the "Principal Amount").
+The Note provides that the Principal Amount, together with accrued interest thereon, is payable on December 1, 2018 (the "Maturity Date").

 The Lender hereby waives any and all defaults by the Company under the Note.
-The parties agree that the Note is hereby amended such that the Maturity Date for the payment of the Principal Amount, together with accrued interest thereon, shall be extended to December 1, 2018.
+The parties agree that the Note is hereby amended such that the Maturity Date for the payment of the Principal Amount, together with accrued interest thereon, shall be extended to December 31, 2019.

-In consideration of the foregoing, the Company agrees that the exercise price of the Warrants, dated March 18, 2016, issued to the Lender for the purchase of 444,444, 400,000 and 250,000 shares of the Company's Common Stock, respectively, and the Warrant, dated November 17, 2015, issued to the Lender for the purchase of 125,000 shares of the Company's Common Stock (collectively, the "Warrants") is reduced to \$4.00 per share.
+In consideration of the foregoing, the Company agrees that the expiration dates of the Warrants, dated March 18, 2016, as amended, issued to the Lender for the purchase of 444,444 and 400,000 shares of the Company's Common Stock, respectively (collectively, the "Warrants"), are extended to December 31, 2019 and the exercise price of the Warrants is reduced to \$1.50 per share.